-Evolving the food Achieving Business Compliance (ABC) 6 regulatory system
+Achieving Business Compliance (ABC)

 The ABC programme is the regulatory change programme for the FSA.
 We know that in a rapidly evolving food sector, we need to regulate in a smarter way to make sure that food is safe and is what it says it is.
 Throughout 2022/23, ABC worked towards developing a set of smarter regulatory approaches which: